PalMuc/beauty_in_the_beast/README.md

 ### phylogenetic_inferences folder (Figure 1) ###

-Contains input (concatenated alignments) and output files for Bayesian (mrbayes) and Maximum Likelihood (iqtree) analyses to infer phylogenetic relationships using nucleotide (CDS_nt) and amino acid (CDS_aa) sequences of the mitochondrial protein-coding genes (COX1-3, CYTB, NAD1-6, ATP6) as well as the two concatenated mitochondrial ribosomal subunits (12S, 16S).
+Contains input (individual and concatenated alignments) and output files for Bayesian (mrbayes) and Maximum Likelihood (iqtree) analyses to infer phylogenetic relationships using nucleotide (CDS_nt) and amino acid (CDS_aa) sequences of the mitochondrial protein-coding genes (COX1-3, CYTB, NAD1-6, ATP6) as well as the two concatenated mitochondrial ribosomal subunits (12S, 16S).